slicingmelon/burp-proxy-rotate/README.md

 For each incoming connection:
 1. The SocksProxyService accepts the connection
-2. It randomly selects an active proxy from the list (or reuses a pooled connection)
+2. It randomly selects an active proxy from the list
 3. It connects to the target via the selected proxy
 4. It relays traffic bidirectionally with optimized buffers
-5. When done, it returns the connection to the pool for reuse

 If a connection fails, it automatically tries another proxy.